AdamBoley/Project-Beergate/README.md

 - It does appear that when uploading a post from the site that a slug is not automatically generated - no longer an issue as slug removed
 - Find fix to the problem on images not uploading - use cloudinary image upload(https://cloudinary.com/documentation/django_image_and_video_upload) - fixed and documented
 - implement functionality to allow users to update, and delete their posts - both done, full CRUD functionality
+- For the admin backend, add a disapprove method, so that several previously-approved reviews can be made inactive at the same time, much like several unapproved reviews can be approved at the same time.

 To do:

 - implement an exclusivity feature - if a user upvotes, remove their downvote, if user downvotes, remove their upvote so that they cannot do both at the same time
+- related to above - use the checking thing to check if a user is the post's author - if so, remove/disable the upvote button, or trigger it automatically.
+If clicked, open a modal that tells the user that they cannot like their own posts, and prompts them to update or delete it
 - Review generic placeholder image - it is too small
 - Rework Bootstrap card structure for index.html, review.html and user_review.html
 - Provide a consistent aspect ratio for post images
 - Background image not displaying on deployed site - may be caused by DISABLE_COLLECTSTATIC = 1 config var in Heroku
 - Add higher-level AllAuth functionality - social media sign in, password complexity, confirmation emails, etc
 - Style AllAuth templates - sign-in, sign-up, login, logout, etc
-- For the admin backend, add a disapprove method, so that several previously-approved reviews can be made inactive at the same time, much like several unapproved reviews can be approved at the same time.
 - [Implement a search bar function](https://learndjango.com/tutorials/django-search-tutorial)
 - Extend User model to include a profile picture and other information - display this on the navbar and below each beer review
 - move pagination next button to right hand side of the page
 - use `{% block title %}{% endblock %}` control statements to provide custom titles for html pages
+- look into automated testing, if necessary

 Later:
 - implement upvotes / downvotes feature for Comments - on hold